-- Medicare Supplement Insurance (Medigap) can help pay some of the remaining health care costs and supplies not covered that Original Medicare such as:
+- help pay some of the remaining health care costs and supplies not covered that Original Medicare such as:

-What you need to know Medicare Supplement Insurance (Medigap)
+What you need to know about Medigap plans

 - Any standardized Medigap policy is guaranteed renewable even if you have health problems.
-This means the insurance company cannot cancel your Medigap policy as long as you pay the premium.
+You cannot cancelled as long as you pay the premium.

 - It is illegal for anyone to sell you a Medigap policy if you have a Medicare Advantage plan, unless you're switching back to Original Medicare.